froxlor/Documentation/admin-guide/resources/domains/index.md

 #### Alias for domain

 Set this domain as _alias of another_ domain.
 Most of the domain-specific settings will be inherited from the specified domain as the alias-domain will be added to the parent domains virtual-host.

-#### This domain is a subdomain of another domain

-In case you want to add a subdomain of a domain, select the corresponding main-domain here.
-This is important for a correct order of virtual-hosts in the webserver.

-If the corresponding parent-domain is no managed within your froxlor-installation, you can skip this setting.

 #### Allow editing of domain